gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 #### Corrected Akaike's Information Criterion
 For small values of T, the AIC tends to select too many predictors and so a bias-corrected version of the AIC has been developed.
 As iwth the AIC, the AICc should be minimized.
+#### schwarz's Bayesian Information Criterion
+A related measure is Schwarz's Bayesian Information Criterion, usually abbreviated as BIC.
+As with the AIC, minimizing the BIC is intended to give the best model.
+The model chosen by the BIC is either the same as that chosen by the AIC or one with fewer terms.
+This is because the BIC penalizes the number of parameters more heavily than the AIC.